ThaUnknown/miru/README.md

 ## **About**
 A pure JS BitTorrent streaming environment, with a built-in list manager.
 Imagine qBit + Taiga + MPV, all in a single package, but streamed real-time.
 Completly ad free with no tracking/data collection.

+This app is meant to feel look, work and perform like a streaming website/app, while providing all the advantages of torrenting, like file downloads, higher download speeds, better video quality and quicker releases.

 Unlike qBit's sequential, seeking into undownloaded data will prioritise downloading that data, instead of flat out closing MPV.
 ## **Features**
 ### **Anime:**
 - full AniList integration
   - filter anime by name, genre, season, year, format, status
   - view anime on your planning and watching list
+  - add and remove anime from your planning list
   - automatically mark episodes as complete as you watch them
+  - view trailers/previews for anime
 - automatically find torrents for desired episodes
 - automatically detect what anime a torrent is
+- view latest releases on any custom RSS
 - airing schedule
 - find anime by image [just paste an image into the app]
 ### **Video:**